screeps/docs/source/control.md

 To expand your empire in the game world, you need to develop your main game indicator – your **Global Control Level** (GCL).
 It affects two important factors:

 *   **Your CPU Limit.** You begin the game with a 30 CPU limit which allows you to control just a small number of creeps.
 However, you gain 10 CPU with each GCL level achieved until your limit reaches 300 CPU.
 Then it stops increasing.
+This applies to [subscribed](/subscription.html) players only; without subscription your CPU is fixed at 10.
 *   **The amount of rooms you can control.** For example, to control 3 rooms, you need to have GCL 3.

 Your current Global Control Level is displayed at your [overview page](https://screeps.com/a/#!/overview).